achunt2143/W-Launcher/README.md

 # W Launcher
 This is an attemp to create a launcher inspired by webOS.
 The shortcuts will launch the appropriate application.
-Just Type... will allow you to search installed apps, search on Maps, YouTube, send texts, start phone calls, and search the web.
 The apps drawer lists apps in alphabetical order.

 ## Screenshots
 <p>